Nicki Minaj: 2014–2017: The Pinkprint and acting ventures

 In May 2017, Minaj opened the 2017 Billboard Music Awards with a medley performance that was described by Elias Leight of Rolling Stone as "flamboyantly produced" and "dexterous".
 Throughout the remainder of 2017, Minaj performed guest verses on several singles, including Migos' "MotorSport" and Yo Gotti's "Rake It Up", both of which peaked in the top ten in the U.S., at numbers six and eight, respectively.
 She also featured on Katy Perry's "Swish Swish", which was certified platinum in the U.S. and Canada.
+Minaj's recording contract with Young Money expired in 2017.

 2018–2019: Queen

 After a social media hiatus, Minaj released two singles from her fourth studio album Queen.
 She released "Chun-Li" and "Barbie Tingz" simultaneously on April 12, 2018, with both reaching number ten and number twenty-five in the US respectively.
 She performed "Chun-Li" on Saturday Night Live and the 2018 BET Awards.
 While "Chun Li" appears on the tracklist of the album, "Barbie Tingz" is only included on the Target version of the album.
 On the red carpet of the 2018 Met Gala, she announced the title of the album and the original release date.
 "Rich Sex" featuring Lil Wayne was released on June 11, 2018, as the first promotional single from Queen.
 The second single, "Bed", featuring Ariana Grande was released on June 14, 2018, alongside the album pre-order, reaching number 42 on the Hot 100.
 Additionally, Minaj appeared as a featured artist on the song "Fefe" along with Murda Beatz and Tekashi 6ix9ine.
 It debuted at number four in the US, marking Minaj's highest debut on the chart at the time, besting the sixth place start of "Bang Bang" in 2014.
 It later peaked at number three and was added to Queen in the middle of its first tracking week.
 The day before the album's release, Minaj launched her own Beats 1 (now branded as Apple Music 1) radio show, Queen Radio.
 It became the most-listened radio show on Apple Music in 2019, and ran for 17 episodes till February 2020.
 Guests on the show included Ariana Grande, 50 Cent, and Chance the Rapper, among others.